coldielb/liesel/docs/syntax-sheet.md

 - Parentheses group expressions.

 ## Libraries & Modules
-- `gather io` loads the standard I/O library and exposes it under the `io` namespace.
-- Core runtime ships with a minimal loader and registry.
-Libraries are dynamic units written in Liesel or C and registered separately.
+- `gather <name>` loads each module once, first checking for native runtime bridges, then for a script library at `libs/<name>.ls`.
+Modules may depend on one another using nested `gather`.
+- The runtime ships with a tiny native `core` module that exposes host bridges (currently `core::write_line`) intended for library authors.
+- The user-facing `io` module lives in `libs/io.ls` and delegates to `core::write_line` to implement `io::echo`.

 ### Example Script
 ```